Probabilistic Radio-Visual Active Sensing for Search and Tracking: Theoretical results

 \section{Theoretical results}

-This Section formally motivates the use of an action space involving the entire camera pose, as in \eqref{eq:sensor_dynamics}, and supports the choice of a combined radio-visual perception system.
-We observe that the particle weight distribution is an indicator of the target localizability: highly-weighted regions allow to focus the position estimate, while uniform weight patterns suggest ambiguity in the target localization.
+This Section formally motivates the use of an action space involving the entire camera pose, as in \eqref{eq:sensor_dynamics}, and supports the choice of a combined radio-visual perception system, as in \eqref{eq:bimodal_likelihood_radioVisual}.
+In uncluttered single-target scenarios the particle weight distribution is a possible indicator of the target localizability: highly-weighted regions allow to focus the position estimate, while uniform weight patterns suggest ambiguity in the target localization.
 In this respect, we show that radio-only solutions need the sensing platform to move in order to solve localization ambiguity (Ths.~1-2 that follow), which can be conversely attained through a radio-visual approach also with a static platform (Th.~3).

 \begin{theorem} Let the following hypotheses hold \begin{enumerate} \item the target moves according to an unbiased random walk, i.e., \mbox{$p(\vect{p}_{t+1}|\vect{p}_t) = \mathcal{N}(\vect{p}|\vect{p}_t,\sigma^2 \vect{I}_2)$}; \item the platform is static, i.e. $\vect{c}_t = \vect{c}; \; \forall t$; \item the RBE scheme updates through \eqref{eq:update} exploiting only the RF likelihood \eqref{eq:likelihood_RF}. \end{enumerate} Then,